MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

       To find this path, enter `normalizePath(R.home())` in your R console.

    1. Search for the section starting with `"LDAP": {`

-   1. Uncomment characters in that section and update the properties so that they match the values in your Active Directory Service Interfaces Editor.
+   1. <a name="encrypt"></a>Enable this section and update the properties so that they match the values in your Active Directory Service Interfaces Editor.
 Properties include:

+      > For better security, we recommend you [encrypt the password](admin-utility.md#encrypt) before adding the information to `appsettings.json`.

       |LDAP Properties|Definition|
       |---------------|-------------------------------|